This is a Registered Nurse

 According to the Canadian Institute for Health Information (CIHI), 41% of Registered Nurses (RNs) in New Brunswick are eligible to retire in the next five years.
 Imagine, not having enough Registered Nurses to staff three of our largest provincial hospitals (Saint John, Moncton City and Fredericton)?

-New Brunswick needs more than a bandage solution.
+New Brunswick needs to start supporting Registered Nurses.
 Government needs to implement real long-term solutions that should include:

 - Enhanced training/education programs to meet the population needs